Bill Belichick leaving New England Patriots after 24 seasons as head coach: Report

 Since Brady left the Patriots in 2020, the Patriots have declined under Belichick’s direction.
 In 2023, New England finished with an AFC-worst record of 4-13.

-At this time, no announcement has been made regarding whether or not Belichick will coach elsewhere.
+At this time, no announcement has been made regarding whether or not Belichick will coach elsewhere, and it wasn’t immediately clear who Kraft will tap to replace the future Hall of Famer.

-A news conference is planned for later in the day, during which team owner Robert Kraft and Belichick will address the decision.
+The only child of a World War II veteran who spent three decades as a Navy assistant coach, Belichick is a football historian with an encyclopedic knowledge of strategy from the sport’s early days to current NFL trends.
+His players said his attention to detail never left them unprepared.

+Belichick has been a master of the NFL rule book, unearthing loopholes in clock operations and offensive line formations that — though entirely legal — cemented his reputation as a mad genius.

 The Associated Press contributed to this report.